-Malaysian politics in turmoil amid new coalition talk
+Malaysian politics in turmoil amid talk of new coalition

 But it is unclear what his role would be if the ruling coalition changed without a change in prime minister.

-Anwar was also due to meet the king at 0630 GMT on Monday, his spokesman said, but gave no details of what he would seek.
+Anwar was due to meet the king at 0630 GMT on Monday, his spokesman said, but gave no details of what he would seek.

+Also set to meet Mahathir, sources said, were Anwar and Finance Minister Lim Guan Eng, leader of the Democratic Action Party, dominated by ethnic Chinese, which is the second-biggest group in the current coalition.

 Anwar and Mahathir united ahead of the 2018 election to drive out the UMNO-dominated Barisan Nasional coalition that had ruled the Southeast Asian country for six decades in a surprise victory.